Stroke and atrial fibrillation: Are you at risk?

 If there was a health condition that tripled or even quintupled your risk of a stroke, wouldn't you want to know about it?
 That medical condition is atrial fibrillation (AFib), and you could be at risk.

-AFib is the most common type of irregular heartbeat, and it affects approximately 350,000 Canadians.
-Up to 1 in 3 people with AFib don't experience any symptoms, so they may not even know they have it!
+AFib is the most common type of irregular heartbeat, and it affects approximately 200,000 Canadians.
+Some people with AFib don't experience any symptoms, so they may not even know they have it!

 But the news isn't all bad.
 People with AFib can dramatically reduce their risk of stroke by following their doctor's treatment plan to manage their AFib and help reduce their risk of having a stroke due to a blood clot.

 There are many different treatment options for AFib, and you and your doctor will work together to find a plan that's right for you.
 AFib may be managed with medications or special procedures to deliver controlled electrical pulses to help control the heartbeat.
 Healthy lifestyle changes can also help you live well with AFib.
 Your doctor may also recommend a medication to reduce your risk of a stroke caused by a blood clot.

 Unfortunately, many people aren't taking steps to reduce their risk of a stroke because they don't know they have AFib.
 Could you be one of them?
 Here's how to tell if you might have AFib.
 Although some people with AFib do not experience any symptoms, other people with AFib may have symptoms* including:

 - chest pain, discomfort, or tightness

 - fatigue and weakness

 - shortness of breath or becoming easily tired after exercise